corvus-dotnet/Corvus.Identity/Documentation/articles/configuration.md

 The [`VaultClientIdentity`](xref:Corvus.Identity.ClientAuthentication.Azure.KeyVaultSecretConfiguration.VaultClientIdentity) is a nested [`ClientIdentityConfiguration`](xref:Corvus.Identity.ClientAuthentication.Azure.ClientIdentityConfiguration), so you can specify the identity with which to connect to the Key Vault using all the same techniques shown in the preceding sections.
 So in this case, we're using `AzureAdAppClientSecretInKeyVault` at two levels because we're actually using two different key vaults (via different identities).

+The following section explains the scenario in which you might want to use this sort of configuration.

 ## Multi-tenant scenarios with multiple Azure AD tenants